pdorfman/Perception/README.md

 ## Known Issues
 I have leveraged the datasheet and image URLs from the parts CSVs.
 Some are invalid URLs, though I figured the feature was still worth including.

-With the app deployed to a local installation of Tomcat 8.0, I have successfully tested on the latest versions of Chrome, Firefox, and Safari, though I have not tested on any version of IE.
+With the app deployed to my local environment running Java 8 on Tomcat 8.0, I have successfully tested on the latest versions of Chrome, Firefox, and Safari, though I have not tested on any version of IE.